Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Resonance driving terms and chaos indicators

-Besides the perturbation approaches, various chaos indicators~\cite{bazzani2023, montanari2025chaos} -- both experimental and numerical -- have been adopted to detect and quantify chaotic behavior in accelerators.
+Besides the perturbation approaches, various CI~\cite{bazzani2023, montanari2025chaos} -- both experimental and numerical -- have been adopted to detect and quantify chaotic behavior in accelerators.
 These CIs can distinguish regular and chaotic particle motion.
 Commonly used CIs include, though not limited to, Lyapunov exponents~\cite{benettin1980lyapunov}, Frequency Map Analysis (FMA)~\cite{papaphilippou2014}, forward-reversal integration~\cite{panichi2017, li2021fast}, entropies~\cite{li2024approximate, li2025online}, and others.
 Unlike approaches that target specific RDTs in the Hamiltonian, the CI methods aim to enhance the regularity of particle motion by suppressing global chaos, thereby enlarging the DA.
 Quantitative assessments of chaos are typically derived from particle trajectories in phase space, particularly through Poincar\'e maps or spectral analysis.
-At facilities such as NSLS-II and APS-U~\cite{sun2017comparison}, delaying the onset of chaotic motion has been proven effective in optimizing their DAs.
+At facilities such as NSLS-II and APS-U~\cite{sun2017comparison}, optimization by pushing the onset of chaotic motion to larger amplitudes has been proven effective in maximizing their DAs.